vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_3_notes.md

 **Policy**: Mapping from states to probabilities of selecting each possible action.

+**Optimal Policy**: Policy that is better than or equal to all other policies.

 ## Policies and Value Functions

 Value functions are defined with respect to particular way of acting, called